 The journey has had some major challenges and God has transformed many along the way.
 God gets all the glory for everything he has done and continues to do at The River.

-For the full story, go here.
+Click for the full story here.